Pimzino/file-length-lint/README.md

 * `fileLengthLint.maxLines`: Maximum number of lines allowed in a file before showing a lint error (default: 300)
 * `fileLengthLint.languageSpecificMaxLines`: Language-specific maximum line counts that override the global setting (default: { "javascript": 500, "typescript": 500, "markdown": 1000, "json": 5000, "html": 800 })
 * `fileLengthLint.enabled`: Enable or disable file length linting (default: true)
 * `fileLengthLint.exclude`: Glob patterns to exclude from file length linting.
+Supports patterns like `**/*.dll` (all .dll files in any directory) or `*.dll` (any .dll file).
 By default, excludes common binary files, build outputs, and version control directories.
 * `fileLengthLint.respectGitignore`: Respect .gitignore files when scanning for files to lint (default: true)
 * `fileLengthLint.realtimeScanningEnabled`: Enable real-time scanning of files in the workspace (default: true)
 * `fileLengthLint.customQuickFixMessage`: Custom message to append to the diagnostic and quick fix suggestion (default: "").
 For example: "Please consider refactoring this file according to our team guidelines."
 This message will appear in the Problems panel, in the quick fix suggestion, and in the information message when using the quick fix.